slowernews/wisdom-tldr/README.md

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

+> *'Nothing is more terrible than to see ignorance in action.' -- Goethe*

+> *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*

+> *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*

 HOWEVER, smart people don’t think others are stupid and common sense is not so common.

 > *'Taking a fence down without knowing why is there.'*